Berkeley-MDes/tdf-fa24-TommyJing0/Week 7.md

 - `display.begin()` initializes the screen, and if the OLED fails to initialize, the system halts.

 #### 2. Event Name and Subscription:
 - The event name `"assistant_request"` is defined, and this is the key part that links your Photon with the webhook from Google Cloud.
-This event will be triggered when data is published to the Particle Cloud, which in turn calls the Google Cloud Function.
+This event will be triggered when data is published to the Particle Cloud, which in turn calls the Google Cloud Run Function.
 - The code subscribes to responses coming from the webhook with `Particle.subscribe("hook-response/assistant_request", webhookResponseHandler, MY_DEVICES);`.
 This ensures that when the webhook sends back data (from ChatGPT), the Photon can receive and handle it.

 #### 3. Sending a Request:
 - The function `sendRequest()` publishes a message (in this example: “Hello, how are you?”) to the Particle Cloud, using `Particle.publish()`.
-This action triggers the webhook, which connects to the Google Cloud Function.
+This action triggers the webhook, which connects to the Google Cloud Run Function.
 - To ensure the request is sent only once, a flag `requestSent` is set to `true` after the request is published.

 #### 4. Webhook Response Handling:
 - The `webhookResponseHandler()` function listens for a response from the webhook.
-Once the Google Cloud Function returns a response (i.e., the ChatGPT-generated message), it parses the response using `ArduinoJson` to extract the message.
+Once the Google Cloud Run Function returns a response (i.e., the ChatGPT-generated message), it parses the response using `ArduinoJson` to extract the message.
 - The extracted message is then displayed on the OLED screen.

 #### 5. Error Handling: